 The Jed Foundation is an organization that works to promote emotional health and prevent suicide among college and university students.

 The American Psychological Association is the professional organization of psychologists and the field of psychology.
 A great resource for the public, their website includes information about the organization as well as a Consumer Help Center.
-Information about profession ethical guidelines is also available on this site.

 Academic Success/Study Skills